nunet/device-management-service/types/README.md

 }
 ```

-- `Gpu`: This contains the GPU parameters of the machine.
+- `types.Gpu`: This contains the GPU parameters of the machine.

 ```
 type Gpu struct {